aaronalbright/mccustom-starter/README.md

 npm run dev
 ```

-### Build a static site
+### Build a static embed

+Puts files into `dist/`.
+Make sure you update the `name` in `package.json` to ensure the base URL is updated.

 ```sh
 npm run build
 ```

-Builds files into `build/`

 ## Fetching external data

+### v2
+As of 2021, we have a new method of using data or documents from Google Drive.
+By taking advantage of Google Apps Script, you will be able to "publish" content from a Sheet or Document to a McClatchy domain at `www.[domain].com/static/hi/`.
+This application is still in beta.
+Below you'll find the original method to extract data from documents.

+### v1

 1. Create a Google Doc or Sheet.
 2. Share it with McClatchy's Google service account.
 3. Place the Google auth tokens file in your local home directory.
-(You'll get these from a Design Team member)
+(You'll get these from a High Impact Team member)
 4. Copy the doc ID (between `d/` and `/edit` from the URL) and place it in either `config.docID` or `config.sheetID` in `package.json`

 ![docID](docs/img/google-id.png)

-Currently, you can only work with one or the other, unless you change the output in `/utils/get-data.js`.

-This feature is exclusively designed for use as the nunjucks templating context (i.e. `context.json`).

-Eventually, all fetched files will be able to be placed in the `./data` folder.

 ### Get [AML-formatted](http://archieml.org/) Google Doc